imyanzhen/imyanzhen.github.io/index.md

-I am  a Tenure-track Assistant Professor in the [Information Systems, Business Statistics and Operations Management at HKUST](https://isom.hkust.edu.hk/).
-I received my Ph.D. from the University of Texas at Austin.
-My research focuses on the future of labor markets, FinTech, health IT and statistical learning.
-My studies have been published in MIS Quarterly, ISR, POM and featured by Bloomberg Businessweek and CNBC Professional.
-I have been invited to present my work to the Federal Reserve Bank at Philadelphia and the Office of the Comptroller of the Currency, U.S. Department of Treasury.
-I also have methodological work published in premier journals of machine learning and statistics, such as Biometrika, JMLR, etc. My Erdős number is 3.
+I'm currently a tenure-track assistant professor in the Information Systems, Business Statistics, and Operations Management department at HKUST.
+I earned my Ph.D. from the University of Texas at Austin.
+My research interests lie in the future of labor markets, FinTech, health IT, and statistical learning.
+My work has been published in journals such as MIS Quarterly, ISR, and POM, and has also been highlighted by Bloomberg Businessweek and CNBC Professional.
+I've had the opportunity to present my research at the Federal Reserve Bank of Philadelphia and the Office of the Comptroller of the Currency, U.S. Department of Treasury.
+Additionally, I have contributed methodological work to leading journals in machine learning and statistics, including Biometrika and JMLR.
+For the trivia lovers out there, I've somehow ended up with an Erdős number of 3.

 I also [teach classes]({{ site.baseurl }}/teaching/) in Blockchain, FinTech and cryptoventures for MBA, MSc and BBA students at HKUST.